-[I’m reading this 2014 novel in four sections, and so far I have read one.
+[I’m reading this 2014 novel in sections, and so far I have read three chapters (of seven).
 I write about each section as I read, so I never know what is coming next.
 Spoiler alert: If you read this running commentary, you will find out everything that happens in the novel as I read it.]

 14 February 2026